Some of the numbers presented in this website may not be the most recent available

 After Germany’s defeat in World War 1 control was ceded to Belgium who, from 1924, ruled the colony known as Ruanda-Urundi.
 Following World War 2 it was administered by Belgium who, in 1959, relaxed powers to allow political parties.
 Driven by the Hutu revolt in Rwanda, Tutsis took overall control and Burundi gained independence in 1962.

-A series of coups, 2 civil wars and ethnic conflict, including 2 genocides, has left the country undeveloped and very poor dependent on subsistence agriculture.
-In 2004 the UN took over peacekeeping to help the transitional power-sharing government but unrest continues.
+A series of coups, 2 civil wars and ethnic conflict, including 2 genocides, has left the country undeveloped and very poor, dependent on subsistence agriculture.
+In 2004 the UN took over peacekeeping to help the transitional power-sharing government but since elections in 2005 the government has remained authoritarian.

 BURUNDI